 There’s no doubt that the indigenous tribes that live in the Amazon Rainforest have certain ways of life that the remaining seven billion of us on the planet could learn from.
 Studies have shown that nearly 12 percent of the Amazon’s dry land has been formed gradually by humans, as a result of careful management by native groups.
 They have learned how to live off the land in a non-extractive way, and survive in the rainforest without destroying it.
 They have, for millennia, protected one of the most biodiverse lands in the world – the ‘lungs of the world’ – to the benefit of us all.

-It’s now possible to meet and interact with certain tribes who voluntarily engage with tourists, to witness their fascinating traditional way of life, and learn from their vast knowledge of the rainforest.
-With Rainforest Cruises you can meet some of these native communities through one of their Amazon River Cruises - find out more by sending us an enquiry or calling us at 1-888-215-3555.
+It’s now possible to take an Amazon vacation to meet and interact with certain tribes who voluntarily engage with tourists, to witness their fascinating traditional way of life, and learn from their vast knowledge of the rainforest.

 While Rainforest Cruises aim to provide accurate and up-to-date information, we make no representations as to the accuracy or completeness of any information herein or found by following any link on this site.
 Rainforest Cruises cannot and will not accept responsibility for any omissions or inaccuracies, or for any consequences arising therefrom, including any losses, injuries, or damages resulting from the display or use of this information.